Neuroscience Scholars Program

 About the Program

-The Neuroscience Scholars Program (NSP) is a two-year training program open to underrepresented graduate students and postdoctoral researchers.
+The Neuroscience Scholars Program (NSP) is a two-year online training program open to underrepresented graduate students and postdoctoral researchers.

 Building on a 30 year history, NSP provides resources focused on career advancement issues, the research process, and cutting-edge scientific content.
 NSP participants have access to: